-Far too many schools nationwide are hostile environments for a distressing number of LGBTQ students, the overwhelming majority of whom routinely hear anti-LGBT language and experience victimization and discrimination at school.
+Far too many schools nationwide are hostile environments for a distressing number of LGBTQ students, the overwhelming majority of whom routinely hear the anti-LGBT language and experience victimization and discrimination at school.
 LGBTQ students need the adult-members of the school community to champion efforts to ensure that the schoolhouse is free from the anti-LGBT language and discriminatory practices that disenfranchise LGBTQ students.

 Be a Champion!

 LGBTQ students need champions within the school community to serve as advocates and change agents.
 The wheels of culture change turn slowly.
-With persistence, perseverance and endurance, public schools across the nation can be free from the harassment, intimidation and bullying of LGBTQ students.
+With persistence, perseverance, and endurance, public schools across the nation can be free from the harassment, intimidation, and bullying of LGBTQ students.
 School leaders must embrace their LGBTQ students and afford them with the same protections as all protected groups.
-They must champion efforts to ensure that schools are safe, civil and conducive learning environments for all students regardless of gender identity, gender expression or sexual orientation.
+They must champion efforts to ensure that schools are safe, civil, and conducive learning environments for all students regardless of gender identity, gender expression, or sexual orientation.

 After all, “The culture of any organization is shaped by the worst behavior the leader is willing to tolerate.”
 (Steve Gruenert and Todd Whitaker, School Culture Rewired.)